 The hike started out on steep dusty tracks, challenging me at first as my lungs made sense of the thin air.
 In time, with my walking stick in hand and music in my ears, I pulled ahead and separated from the group Ya Ting and I had found and joined at the hostel after the first kilometer and remained solo for the rest of the trek.

-I gingerly climbed the steep shortcuts following the bright jackets of the hikers in front of me, making my way up until I reached the top where a vista of snowy mountains greeted me.
+I gingerly climbed the steep shortcuts, following the bright jackets of the hikers in front of me, making my way up until I reached the top where a vista of snowy mountains greeted me.

 I was jubilant.
 I looked around and realized that in that moment, I wanted no other company than my own.

-It was perfection – snowy mountains in the distance, prayer flags waving on either side of me as if to guide my way to the promise land, and my own two feet carrying me.
+It was perfection – snowy mountains in the distance, prayer flags waving on either side of me as if to guide my way to the promised land, and my own two feet carrying me.

-I thought about all the change that had occurred since the lunar New Year had started.
-Vietnam had brought about all kinds of self-realizations, and China was turning me into the fearless, hitch-hiking, week-long trekking, immersion-seeking traveler I had always wished I could be.
+I thought about all the change that had occurred since the Lunar New Year had started.
+Vietnam had brought about all kinds of self-realizations, and China was turning me into the fearless, hitchhiking, week-long trekking, immersion-seeking traveler I had always wished I could be.

-I reached Shang Yubeng (upper Yubeng) about 20 minutes before Ya Ting.
+I reached Shang Yubeng (Upper Yubeng) about 20 minutes before Ya Ting.
 We had completed a hike in 5 and a half hours that most guides had advised would take 9 or more.
-The rest of the group took another hour and a half to arrive, so we wandered down to Xia Yubeng (lower Yubeng) to explore the beautiful surroundings a bit more.
+The rest of the group took another hour and a half to arrive, so we wandered down to Xia Yubeng (Lower Yubeng) to explore the beautiful surroundings a bit more.

 As we were about to cross the foot bridge, a local minority tribesman enthusiastically invited us to his hut to sit around the fire.
 Ya Ting looked at me for approval, and I said of course we had to join!

 He told us that his favorite time in Yubeng was April, because March showers brought April flowers, and there would be tons of them dotting every ridge and field from his little hut to the mountain tops.